A Beginner's Guide to Backcountry Snowboarding

 The Big 3

-Before you’re ready to get out there and snorkel your way through waist-deep, untouched lines, you’ll need to invest in three life-saving pieces of equipment: An avalanche beacon, shovel, and probe.
+Before you’re ready to get out there and snorkel your way through waist-deep, untouched lines, you’ll need to invest in three life-saving pieces of safety equipment: An avalanche beacon, shovel, and probe.
 These are the most important items that you’ll carry when touring.

 An avalanche beacon is a device that emits a pulsing radio signal to be tracked by other transceivers.
 In the event of an avalanche, your beacon may be the only way for your riding partners to pinpoint your location if you become trapped.
 For the highest level of safety possible, I recommend investing in a digital 3-antenna beacon and ensuring that anyone you’re venturing with is also equipped with a working beacon.
 I personally use the Backcountry Access Tracker 2.
 No matter what beacon you purchase, the most important thing to do is practice, practice, practice.
 The majority of beacons will include a harness / holster; if you use a harness, be sure to equip it underneath your outermost layer and practice withdrawing your beacon and activating it quickly.